This post may contain affiliate links. See my disclosure policy.

 Can You Eat Delicata Squash Skin?

-Yes! you can absolutely eat the skin of delicata squash.
+Yes!
+You can absolutely eat the skin of delicata squash.
 In fact, I highly discourage you from attempting to peel this squash before cooking.
-Too much effort and not enough return.
-Besides, once cooked, the skin is quite tender and really good for you.
+Once cooked, the skin is quite tender and really good for you.

-So, no peeling is required with this one.
+So, no peeling required with this squash.
 Simply slice, scoop, season, and bake.

 White platter filled with simply seasoned delicata squash

-Learn How to Cook Delicata Squash with this easy, no peeling required, roasting recipe.
+Learn How to Cook Delicata Squash with this easy recipe, no peeling required!
 Perfect for stuffing, mashing, and pureeing, serve this versatile winter squash alongside all your favorite family dinners.

 Ingredients